pnutbutterprincess/logseq/Eoraptor.md

 - A 1m long bipedal carnivore from the [[Late Triassic]] of [[Argentina]], and is one of the earliest known dinosaurs, classified as a basal [[sauropodomorph]].
-One species has been named, Eoraptor lune
+One species has been named, Eoraptor lunensis, by paleontologist